Vandalic War

-The Roman expeditionary force set sail from Constantinople in late June 533, and after a sea voyage along the coasts of Greece and southern Italy, landed on the African coast at Caputvada in early September, to Gelimer's complete surprise.
-The Vandal king gathered his forces and met the Roman army at the Battle of Ad Decimum, near Carthage, on 13 September.
+The Byzantine expeditionary force set sail from Constantinople in late June 533, and after a sea voyage along the coasts of Greece and southern Italy, landed on the African coast at Caputvada in early September, catching Gelimer completely by surprise.
+The Vandal king hastily gathered his forces and met the Roman army at the Battle of Ad Decimum, near Carthage, on 13 September.
 Gelimer's elaborate plan to encircle and destroy the Roman army came close to success, but Belisarius was able to drive the Vandal army to flight and occupy Carthage.
-Gelimer withdrew to Bulla Regia, where he gathered his remaining strength, including the army of Tzazon, which returned from Sardinia.
+Gelimer withdrew to Bulla Regia, where he gathered his remaining strength, including the army of Tzazo, which returned from Sardinia.
 In December, Gelimer advanced towards Carthage and met the Romans at the Battle of Tricamarum.
-The battle resulted in a Roman victory and the death of Tzazon.
+The battle resulted in a Roman victory and the death of Tzazo.
 Gelimer fled to a remote mountain fortress, where he was blockaded until he surrendered in the spring.

-Belisarius returned to Constantinople with the Vandals' royal treasure and the captive Gelimer to enjoy a triumph, while Africa was formally restored to the imperial rule as the praetorian prefecture of Africa.
-Imperial control scarcely reached beyond the old Vandal kingdom, however, and the Mauri tribes of the interior, unwilling to accept imperial rule, soon rose up in rebellion.
+Belisarius returned to Constantinople with the Vandals' royal treasury and the captive Gelimer to enjoy a triumph, while Africa was formally restored to the imperial rule as the praetorian prefecture of Africa.
+Imperial control scarcely reached beyond the old Vandal kingdom, however, and the Mauri tribes of the interior, unwilling to accept Roman rule, soon rose up in rebellion.
 The new province was shaken by the wars with the Mauri and military rebellions, and it was not until 548 that peace was restored and the Roman government firmly established.